ZenderB3D/pp_docs/docs/gettingstarted.md

 If you hid the n-panel, all features are accessible from the pistonpusher pop up menu.
 The default shortcut is **SHIFT+E**.

-**When assembling an assembly that re-uses the same type, it's best to leave auto-constrain off(radial arrays are an exception)**